tcker/MY-OS/README.md

 10 - 27 - 2024
 - This OS can boot up properly and it does nothing, exactly what we expected

+10 - 29 - 2024
+- This os can boot up and display/print a string "Hello, World! le User"

 # My very first OS

 - my Tutorial: https://www.youtube.com/watch?v=9t-SPC7Tczc